From Version 5

 Get-ChildItem Env:

-This will set the WSMCORE_SECRET_KEY environment variable with the value prod/WSMv6 and verify its creation by listing all environment variables.
+This will set the WSMCORE_SECRET_KEY environment variable with the value prod/WSMv6 and WSMCORE_REGION with the value eu-central-1.
+Verify its creation by listing all environment variables.

 Create and Configure PortalCore Database in SQL Server Management Studio (SSMS)